OAuth 2.0 & JWT

 APIGateway --->|Forward| API

 In this case and depending on your security requirements, you may be able to skip this section since all incoming requests to your API will have already been vetted by the gateway.
-In this scenario, the Huma code frome the previous section serves mostly as documentation for your clients.
+In this scenario, the Huma code from the previous section serves mostly as documentation for your clients.

 Huma Auth Middleware#

-Huma provides middleware functionality that can be used to authorize incoming requests within the API service itself.
-Here is an example that will check the Authorization header for a token and validate it against the JWKS URL given by your JWT issuer (e.g. Auth0/Okta).
+header for a token and validate it against the JWKS URL given by your JWT issuer (e.g. Auth0/Okta).
 It will also check that the token has the required scopes for the operation, if any are defined.

 import (